PGR INDUCTION

 Welcome new PGRs!

 The University offers a week-long programme of talks and events in February to welcome PGRs into the UofG community.
 The week includes in-person and online opportunities to meet key people and services who can help on the research journey.
 Researchers who started their studies in the previous 12 months are very welcome to attend any or all of the induction week events.
-For PGRs who miss the February Induction the next Induction Week will be the week commencing the 6th October 2025.
+The next Induction Week will be held 23rd-26th February 2026.

 Induction Week includes Welcome Events from each of the College Graduate Schools.
 Your Graduate School will contact you with details of these events.
 Information about the Graduate Schools can be found below.